Last Updated: July 9, 2020 (minor updates)

 - Accept Y DNA for non-Corcu Laidhe surnames because it matches men with Corcu Laidhe surnames.

-If your kit is admitted to the project but your account and family tree are not sufficiently prepared to participate in this study, your account will be removed from the project and you will be asked to join when your account is ready.
+If your kit is admitted to the project but your account and family tree are not sufficiently prepared to participate in this study, you will be notified of a 48 hour deadline to complete your account setup.

 Giving Written Permission for Published Research.
 Upon clicking JOIN, you must provide written permission IN THE JOIN WINDOW for your ANONYMIZED results to be used in published research in venues not affiliated with FTDNA and beyond the confines of the FTDNA website.
 See details above.